arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-9.md

 where `incrementCount` is removed?
 After all, its value is ignored.

 The answer is: no, they are not equivalent at all.
 The fact is, you are not playing with the ordinary function application, but with a special version of it, `<*>`, which does 2 things:

 1. It passes a value as an argument to a function.
-2. It keeps track of the extra, hidden argument `count`.
+2. It keeps track of the extra, implicit `count` argument.

 Read again the implementation of `<*`: it skips `1`, but it keeps perfoming `2`: